In this article, I will explain

-In this case, you can test connectivity to SQL Server Instance by creating a data link UDL file as I have mentioned below:
+In this case, you can achieve that by creating a data link UDL file by doing the following:

-- At any place on the application server (any server in your farm) desktop > Drop Right Click.
+- At any place on the application server desktop > Drop Right Click.

 - Select New > New Text Document.